 Edward was never to know his mother, Jane Seymour contracted puerperal fever (or childbed fever) an infection of the uterus following childbirth and died twelve days later, on October 24th.
 Henry VIII is reported to have mourned the loss of his third wife sincerely, she was accorded a magnificent state funeral at which the Lady Mary, Henry's elder daughter who Jane had done much to reconcile with her father, acted as a chief mourner.
 Queen Jane was interred at St. George's Chapel, Windsor Castle.

 Edward was appointed a nurse, Mother Jack, to care for him, at four years old he contracted a quartan fever, the effects of which gripped him for months, but he eventually made a recovery.
-Despite of occasional illnesses and poor eyesight, he enjoyed generally good health and was described as a tall and merry child.
+Despite occasional illnesses and poor eyesight, he enjoyed generally good health and was described as a tall and merry child.
 Edward was initially placed in the care of Margaret Bryan, and at the age of six the young Prince was appointed his first tutor.
 He grew to be extremely fond of his last stepmother, Catherine Parr, who took a lively interest in all of her husband's children from his previous marriages and provided a home life for them, which had been conspicuously lacking in Edward's life before her arrival.

 The future Edward VI was a precocious and highly intelligent child, he was sparely built, but in most of his surviving portraits adopts the stance of his formidable father.
 Edward had the red hair of the Tudors and had one shoulder somewhat higher than the other, possibly a result of his difficult delivery.
 He quickly became proficient in Latin, Greek and French.
 Like all the Tudors, he was fond of music and played